 Introducing girls to powerful and inspiring ideas, the series can be dubbed in any language and shown in schools and universities through portable projectors.
 The first episode got 130,000+ video views.

 Saba soon realised Raaji could be much more than an education series, so she made her avatar into a myth-tackling chatbot, thereby automating the process of managing queries.
 “By powering a character like Raaji with Artificial Intelligence, we could allow her to answer all those questions, difficulties and confusions girls have 24/7.”
-Young girls could talk about pressing topics they can’t talk about with their families, such as puberty, menstruation and much more – without judgement.
+Young girls could talk about pressing topics they can’t talk about with their families, such as puberty, menstruation, reproductive health, hygiene and much more – without judgement.

 Girls click on what they need help with – ‘Abuse & Harassment’, ‘Health & Reproduction’ or ‘Education & Employment’ – and tell Raaji their problem: “Hi Raaji.
 I’m being threatened by my family members.
 What do I do?”
 In emergency situations girls in need are connected to a trusted partner network of therapists, shelters, NGOs, doctors and lawyers.